Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 2. In PowerShell application, navigate to folder location where you downloaded the file “serverless.yml” (e.g. “cd C:\\Downloads”)
 3. Type **aws configure** and enter

     a.
-Account access key id and secret access key of an AWS IAM User (with **Administrator Access** policy)
+Account access key id and secret access key generated in [step](.././amazonWebServiceAccounts/#generate-aws-account-access-key-id-and-secret)

     b.
 Default region name(eg. us-east-1).

     c.
 Default output format as "json" only.

 4. To add Cloudneeti data provisioning resource, execute the command